cscart/docs/upgrade/upgrade.rst

 *	``size`` -  size of a package in bytes.
 *	``type`` - type of a package (core/add-on).
 It is set automatically.

-And optional fields:

-*	``hello`` - any field type with any name and value.
-*	``world`` - necessary for storing data that will be used when downloading a package from a server, its checking, etc.
+And any optional fields that can be used after downloading a package, for example:

 *	``example_md5`` - *68e109f0f40ca72a15e05cc22786f8e6*.
-For example, to save the file md5 hash and check it after downloading from a server (to avoid substitution, broken files, etc.)
+It can be the file md5 hash that will be checked after downloading from a server (to avoid substitution, broken files, etc.)

 Example of the returned data: